 Too much holding on results in a severe burn-out, and after a point of time, it becomes important to let go of things that don’t spark joy in your life and people who bring out the worst in you.
 I learned this the harder way, but I have made it my mantra now.

-Today, my blog is listed under the top 15 mental health blogs worldwide, many of my posts rank on the first page and I have received a lot of love and support from my readers and fellow bloggers.
+Today, my blog is listed among the top mental health blog directories worldwide, many of my posts rank on the first page and I have received a lot of love and support from my readers and fellow bloggers.
 I am grateful to everyone who has been there for me in my second inning of life.
 And, I promise to continue to walk on the path I have chosen for myself.